Lt. Steven Hawkins Named National Defense Industrial Association Tester of the Year for Executing Two Significant Navy Missions

-USS John Finn (DDG 113) launches a Standard Missile-3 Block IIA to intercept an intercontinental ballistic missile target in the Stellar Lancer Flight Test Mission.
-Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD)’s Lt.
-Steven Hawkins provided support for the mission, one of two events which earned him the 2020 National Defense Industrial Association (NDIA) Tester of the Year Award.
-(Photo provided by Steven Hawkins).
+As Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD) Test Officer Lt.
+Steven Hawkins prepares for retirement, he has a new and significant accomplishment to add to his 22-year Navy career: receiving the 2020 National Defense Industrial Association (NDIA) Tester of the Year Award.

+As the Navy test officer for Ballistic Missile Defense (BMD) test and evaluation, Hawkins leads large multi-organizational shipboard test teams to advance warfighting capabilities, specifically combat and weapons systems, for the Navy fleet and the Missile Defense Agency.

+Last year, Hawkins led two missions that garnered him the NDIA Tester of the Year Award, both of which were firsts for the Navy.
+One was a hypersonic tracking event which involved two DDG ships in the broad open ocean area and two environmental labs at the Naval Information Warfare Center Pacific, Ballistic Missile Defense test site at Point Loma Naval Base and Aegis Ashore Kauai.
+Hawkins successfully accomplished the mission in the midst of the COVID-19 pandemic.

 |Date Taken: